tschaffter/rstudio/README.md

 Examples:

 - Example notebooks (see [notebooks/examples](notebooks/examples)).
-- Example projects that use this repository / Docker image:
+- Example projects that use this repository / image:
   - [Sage-Bionetworks-Challenges/challenge-analysis] (work in progress)

 ## Usage